jtitra/field-workshops/se-workshop-iacm/README.md

 ### Lab 4: Governance with OPA
 Explore how to integrate Open Policy Agent (OPA) with Harness IaCM to enforce governance policies.
 This lab will demonstrate setting up policy-as-code frameworks to ensure compliance across your infrastructure deployments.

+### Lab 5: Cost Estimation and State Changes
+In this lab you will learn how to utilize Harness IaCM to estimate costs and track state changes in your infrastructure, enabling more informed decision-making.

 ## Additional Resources
 This workshop leverages the Terraform code found here:
 - [iacm-workshop](https://github.com/jtitra/iacm-workshop)